CS-UCR/cs105-prj-phase3-kirbydownb/README.md

 # Yelp Rating Project Phase 3 :fast_forward:

 In phase 3, we will take this cleaned data and insert it into a model in order ro perform predictions on the data.

+We used XGB, which is a decision tree classifier in order to predict the rating of a restaurant.
+We chopped up the continuous rating data into discrete buckets, and then used the other features we had collected and allowed to the decision tree